regoclint/prac/Notes.md

 - https://www.youtube.com/watch?v=vqy8BL0xV0c&t=352s
 - Keep an interface which will be general to all types Keep a basic object to be created as a must.
-  The decorator class is abstract and has the main object.
-  Classes that extend the decorator will call super and add functionality/decorate it.
+  The decorator class is abstract and has the common interface Classes that extend the decorator will call super and add functionality/decorate it.
 - At run time we can add features by decorating each object
 - Pizza and their toppings, nokia android phone